Jusuf Manggabarani: Police career

 After graduating from the Indonesian Armed Forces Academy, Manggabarani began his career with a series of assignments in Bali.
-His early roles included serving as a junior officer in the Bali Regional Police Command, where he was appointed as Platoon Commander of Company 5142 in 1976 and later as Company Commander of Company 5142 in 1977.
+His early roles included serving as a junior officer in the Bali Regional Police Command, where he was appointed Platoon Commander of Company 5142 in 1976 and later as Company Commander of Company 5142 in 1977.
 He continued to serve in various operational and leadership positions within the Mobile Brigade units in Bali, including as Operations Officer and Commander of Company 5115.

 Throughout the 1980s and 1990s, Manggabarani steadily advanced through the ranks of the Indonesian National Police.
 He held several key positions in the Mobile Brigade Corps (Korps Brigade Mobil, or Brimob), including Deputy Commander of the Brimob Unit in the Bali Regional Police Command and later in the South and Southeast Sulawesi Regional Police Command.
 He also served as Commander of the Gegana Detachment, a special unit within the Mobile Brigade Corps specializing in bomb disposal and counterterrorism.

 In the early 1990s, Manggabarani took on more senior roles, such as Head of the Brimob Unit in the South and Southeast Sulawesi Regional Police and the East Nusa Tenggara Regional Police.
-He was later appointed as Head of the Gegana Unit at the Mobile Brigade Headquarters and held several leadership positions at the Mobile Brigade Training Center, including as deputy head and secretary.
+He was later appointed Head of the Gegana Unit at the Mobile Brigade Headquarters and held several leadership positions at the Mobile Brigade Training Center, including as deputy head and secretary.

 Upon serving in the mobile brigade, Manggabarani was transferred to Ujung Pandang (now Makassar), the largest city in the eastern part of Indonesia, where he became the police chief with the rank of colonel.
 During his tenure, he chaired an Asian Cup Winners' Cup match in the city between the Royal Thai Air Force and the PSM Makassar.
 He also uncovered a case of counterfeit paint oil production which lacked official permits from the local government.
-In 1998, he was appointed as Chief of the Bandung Metropolitan Police.
+In 1998, he was appointed Chief of the Bandung Metropolitan Police.

 He then served as Deputy Chief of the South Sulawesi Regional Police in 1999.
 He also served as Head of the Mobile Brigade Corps from 6 December 2001, to 27 January 2002, where he was responsible for leading the elite paramilitary unit of the Indonesian National Police.
 After the Indonesian government, under Presidential Instruction (Inpres) No.4 April 11, 2001, decided to take a more comprehensive and forceful approach to resolve the conflict, the security apparatus in Aceh was restructured.
 As part of this reorganization, Manggabarani, who was the commander of the national mobile police brigade (Brimob), was appointed to overall supervision of the new Operation for the Restoration of Security and Upholding the Law.
-Under Manggabarani’s command, both the police and the armywere given equal responsibility for operations.
+Under Manggabarani’s command, both the police and the army were given equal responsibility for operations.
 Although the operations were officially under police authority, they were heavily backed by the military, especially units with special forces training.